PhD in Management Science

 Details of the different research areas are given through the links above.
 If there is a particular topic you are interested in we encourage you to write to a potential supervisor directly.
 But it’s always better to work on topics close to the supervisor(s)’ interests.

 Note that the department does not supervise in all areas of management.
-Potential students interested in other topics should visit here.
+Potential students interested in other topics should visit the School's general information on PhD study in business and management.

 Funding for PhD students

 The department has a large number of studentships available for EU/UK students and a limited number for overseas students.
 The department welcomes applications from all quantitatively strong students, even those with no background in operational research or management science; and applicants with strong backgrounds in operations management, information systems and associated business disciplines.
 In addition to internal funding, these stem from some major grants.

 Please see our detailed information about PhD funding.

 Alumni and job opportunities